Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt3-third-year.md

 "Beer's in the fridge if you want some, your sister's coming down at half four."

 This was, by the standards of Lydia Jones, a warm and affectionate welcome.
-She was the opposite of her son in every possible way---small, serious, and corpulent to the point of being basically spherical, fumigated by the cigarettes she rolled herself and sporting a half-grown-out dyed purple undercut hairstyle that might have almost suited her if she shed half her weight and figured out how to smile.
+She was the opposite of her son in every possible way - small, serious, and corpulent to the point of being basically spherical, fumigated by the cigarettes she rolled herself and sporting a half-grown-out dyed purple undercut hairstyle that might have almost suited her if she shed half her weight and figured out how to smile.

 "Cheers Mam."
 Legsy retrieved the offered drink and downed about a third of it in one go.
 "Dai in front of the telly?"